chriskyfung/chriskyfung.github.io/_posts/2019-09-07-Configure-Windows-Bastion-Host-with-Terraform-on-GCP.md

 <br>

-You can manually create and configure the cloud resources using the GCP console, but [Terraform](https://www.terraform.io/) is a more robust approach to deploy the solution automatically with appropirate declrative configuration files.
+You can manually create and configure the cloud resources using the GCP console, but [Terraform](https://www.terraform.io/) is a more robust approach to deploy the solution automatically with appropriate declarative configuration files.

 ![Schematic Diagram of the Secure RDP Windows Network](/images/posts/qwiklabs/qwiklabs-GSP303-diagram.png)
 <br><small>Schematic Diagram of the Secure RDP Windows Network</small>